Larry Mizel: Mizel Museum and the Counterterrorism Education Learning Lab (the CELL)

 In 1982, Mizel and his wife, Carol, founded the Mizel Museum in Denver, Colorado.
 The museum provides regular artistic and educational programs that promote community understanding and tolerance for residents of the Rocky Mountain region.
 The Mizel Center for Arts and Culture (The MACC) is also named for Mizel, but is a separate organization located in Denver at the Jewish Community Center.
 The MACC illuminates the human experience through creative and cultural programs in the performing, visual, and literary arts for the Jewish Community and the community at large.

 Mizel also founded, as a part of the Mizel Museum and its larger umbrella organization, the Mizel Institute, the Counterterrorism Education Learning Lab (the CELL) in 2004.
 The CELL is a non-profit institution dedicated to preventing terrorism through education, empowerment and engagement.
 The CELL has been endorsed by former Secretaries of Homeland Security, Janet Napolitano, Tom Ridge and Michael Chertoff.

 Exhibit

 Located in Denver, the CELL opened its facility in 2008 with the purpose of educating citizens on global terrorism threats.
 The CELL’s exhibit is interactive and provides visitors with an understanding of the history of terrorism, the methods terrorists employ and the terrorism’s effect on society.

 Speaker series

 The CELL hosts a speaker series inviting experts, senior government officials and foreign dignitaries to address issues surrounding terrorism and global security.
-Past speakers have included Senator John McCain, former U.S. Secretary of Defense, Leon Panetta, and the Director of the National Counterterrorism Center, Matthew G. Olsen.
+Past speakers have included Senator John McCain, former U.S. Secretary of Defense, Leon Panetta, Former National Security Advisor H.R.
+McMaster, Former Chief of Staff to the Secretary of Defense, Jeremy Bash, and the Director of the National Counterterrorism Center, Matthew G. Olsen.